probcomp/GenGPT3.jl/README.md

     A zero-argument function that returns the OpenAI organization ID to use.
     Defaults to the `"OPENAI_ORGANIZATION"` environment variable, if specified.

+### Variants

+GenGPT3.jl also provides support for batched LLM calls with [`MultiGPT3GF`](src/multi_fn.jl) and a "mixture-of-prompts" generative function called [`GPT3Mixture`](src/mixture.jl). `MultiGPT3GF` reduces the latency of making multiple API calls, and `GPT3Mixture` (which uses `MultiGPT3GF` under the hood) can be used to marginalize over uncertainty about the prompt.

+Support for batched importance sampling of LLM generations is provided by [`GPT3ImportanceSampler`](src/importance.jl), which can be configured to have separate model and proposal LLM generative functions.

 ## Utilities

 Utilities for converting between strings and tokens are also included as part of this package (using functionality provided by [BytePairEncoding.jl](https://github.com/chengchingwen/BytePairEncoding.jl`) and [TextEncodeBase.jl](https://github.com/chengchingwen/TextEncodeBase.jl)):